How to professionally write an apology email

 How to write an email correcting a mistake

 This type of apology email is the most common in the professional setting.
-Sometimes you send a wrong email or incorrect figures, or accidently publish information that was not supposed to be.
+Sometimes you send the wrong email or incorrect figures, or accidentally publish information that was not supposed to be.
 Regardless of the details, the structural elements do not differ too much for composing an email correcting the mistake:

-2. Explain what happened: Clearly communicate what the mistake was and how it occurred.
+2. Explain what happened: Communicate clearly what the mistake was and how it occurred.
 Being transparent and honest is key, e.g., “Unfortunately, I provided last year’s projections instead of the ones updated for this year.”

 3. Fix your mistake: Give the correct information that was needed or take steps to correct the mistake, e.g., “I have subsequentially attached the correct projections to this email for your review.”